 A Summary of Child Car Seat Laws in West Viginia – WV

-- The law requires all children under the age of 8 years to be restrained in a child passenger safety device system that meets federal standards.
+West Virginia has some of the broadest car seat safety laws, the law only requires all children under the age of 8 years to be restrained in a child passenger safety device system that meets federal standards.

 The law requires all children under the age of 8 years to be restrained in a child passenger safety device system that meets federal standards.
 The state allows children 4’9” or taller to use safety belts.
 West Virginia does not mention the specific age, weight, or height requirements for the different types of car seats.